opnfv/functest/docs/testing/user/configguide/configguide.rst

 used with non-OPNFV official installers (e.g. 'devstack'), with the **disclaimer** that support for such environments is outside of the scope and responsibility of the OPNFV project.

+Please note that alpine dockers have been introduced in Euphrates.
+See alpine section for details.

 Accessing the Openstack credentials
 -----------------------------------